 When Susan saw this email, she forwarded it to her bookkeeper again to confirm their Office 365 subscription was current.
 But she was curious.
 She wondered how much money they were spending on O365 each month—it was a fleeting thought prompted by the promise of an invoice in the email.

-She hovered over the link to make sure it wasn’t a scam, saw the usual privacy statement from Microsoft, and clicked the link.
+She hovered over the link to make sure it wasn’t a zero phishing scam, saw the usual privacy statement from Microsoft, and clicked the link.
 She landed on a familiar Office 365 login page:

 She entered here credentials, clicked again, and the nightmare began.
 She ended up on a page with a link that read “electriccompany.microsoft…”

 Susan knew instantly that she was tricked.
 And as she came to that realization, the bookkeeper emailed her back and said all payments had been current.

 The bookkeeper later emailed and said, “Be careful, that might be a phishing scam.”
 But it was already too late.